yottaawesome/fsnd-project-2/README.md

 You'll need to set up a Google Developer Client application and optionally a GitHub application in order to enable the application to authenticate against third-party providers.
 For the application to function, you must at least configure a Google Web Application client and supply the relevant JSON secrets file.
 The application checks for the following files in order to do this.

 * `secret.google_client_secrets.json:` the downloaded JSON file for your Google application from Google Developer Console.
 This must be provided.
 * `secret.github_client_secrets.json:` JSON file containing the GitHub application secrets.
 Consult `example.secret.github_client_secrets.json` for an example file.
-If this file is not found, the application disabled GitHub authentication.
+If this file is not found, the application disables GitHub authentication.

 Note that all files starting with `secret.` are deliberately ignored in `.gitignore`.